 - a.
 All bouts will be evaluated and scored by a minimum of three (3) judges. - b.
-The 10 Point Must System will be the standard of scoring a bout. - i.
+The 10 Point Must System will be the standard of scoring about. - i.
 Under the 10-Point Must Scoring System, 10 points must be awarded to the winner of the round and nine points or less must be awarded to the loser, except for a rare even round, which is scored (10-10). - c.
-Judges shall evaluate Mixed Martial Arts techniques, such as effective striking/grappling (Plan A), effective aggressiveness (Plan B), and control of the fighting area (Plan C).
-Plans B and C are not taken into consideration unless Plan A is weighed as being even. - d.
-Evaluations shall be made in the specific order in which the techniques appear in (c) above, giving the most weight in scoring to effective striking/grappling, and effective aggressiveness, and control of the fighting area. - e.
+Judges shall evaluate Mixed Martial Arts techniques, such as effective striking/grappling(Plan A), effective aggressiveness(Plan B),and control of the fighting area(Plan C).Plans B and C are not taken into consideration unless Plan A is weighed as being even. - d.
+Evaluations shall be made in the specific order in which the techniques appear in (c)above ,giving the most weight in scoring to effective striking/grappling, and effective aggressiveness, and control of the fighting area. - e.
 Effective striking is judged by determining the impact/effect of legal strikes landed by a contestant solely based on the results of such legal strikes.
-Effective grappling is assessed by the successful executions and impactful/effective result(s) coming from: takedown(s), submission attempt(s), achieving an advantageous position(s) and reversal(s). - f.
+Effective grappling is assessed by the successful executions and impactful/effective result(s)coming from: takedown(s), submission attempt(s), achieving an advantageous position(s) and reversal(s). - f.
 Effective aggressiveness means aggressively making attempts to finish the fight. - g.
 Fighting area control is assessed by determining who is dictating the pace, place and position of the bout. - 1.
-The following objective scoring criteria shall be utilized by the judges when scoring a round:

-(i) A round is to be scored as a 10-10 Round when both contestants have competed for whatever duration of time in the round and there is no difference or advantage between either fighter;

-(ii) A round is to be scored as a 10-9 Round when a contestant wins by a close margin; where the winning fighter lands the better strikes or utilizes effective grappling during the round;

-(iii) A round is to be scored as a 10-8 Round when a contestant wins the round by a large margin by impact, dominance, and duration of striking or grappling in a round.
+The following objective scoring criteria shall be utilized by the judges when scoring a round: - (i) Around is to be scored as a 10-10 Round when both contestants have competed for whatever duration of time in the round and there is no difference or advantage between either fighter; - (ii)Around is to be scored as a 10-9 Round when a contestant wins by a close margin; where the winning fighter lands the better strikes or utilizes effective grappling during the round; (iii)A round is to be scored as a 10-8 Round when a contestant wins the round by a large margin by impact, dominance, and duration of striking or grappling in a round. - (iv)A round is to be scored as a 10-7 Round when a contestant is completely dominated by impact, dominance, and duration of striking or grappling in a round. - 2.
+Impact: A judge shall assess if a fighter impacts their opponent significantly in the round, even though they may not have dominated the action.
+Impact includes visible evidence such as swelling and lacerations.
+Impact shall also be assessed when a fighter's actions, using striking and/or grappling, lead to a diminishing of their opponent's energy, confidence, abilities and spirit.
+All of these come as a direct result of impact.
+When a fighter is impacted by strikes, by lack of control and/or ability, this can create defining moments in the round and shall be assessed with great value.